Important Information

 All Meal during a whole trek

-Two nights Hotel in Kathmandu with B/ B plan (Twin sharing Basis/ Single room with Double bed)
+Two nights in 3* Hotel in Kathmandu with B/ B plan (Twin sharing Basis/ Single room with Double bed)

 Comprehensive medical kit